djkurran/MWSegEval/README.md

 ## On-line manual and videos

-A comprehensive [on-line manual](https://github.com/djkurran/MWSegEval/wiki) providing a detailed description of how to input images and apply the toolbox methods to the images is hosted by the [repository wiki page](https://github.com/djkurran/MWSegEval/wiki).
-The on-line manual is supplemented with a series of videos of examples on the complete workflow to process a number of medical microwave breast images.
+A comprehensive [on-line manual](https://github.com/djkurran/MWSegEval/wiki) providing a detailed description of how to input images and apply the toolbox methods to the images is hosted on the [repository wiki page](https://github.com/djkurran/MWSegEval/wiki).
+The on-line manual is supplemented with a series of videos that demonstrate examples of the complete workflow to process medical microwave breast images.

 ## Licensing